 Golden!!, there wasn’t another colour….I know, we spaniards are our worst enemy.

-Idyllic photo of the Suisen 2’s in their natural enviroment.
-These “Zeroes” on floats were the only really successful fighter floatplanes ever employed during WW2,…and only barely and for a very short time.
+Idyllic photo of the Suisen 2’s in their natural environment.
+These “Zeroes” on floats were the only really successful floatplane fighters ever employed during WW2,…and only barely and for a very short time.

 Ironic certainly the fact that a proud and technically prosperous aircraft company did have to build a product of the “arch enemy” competitor.